|Hunting Home||Contact Us||News||DNR Home|

 Wilson Cove Deer Study Area and Hillcrest Wildlife Management Area

-Wilson Cove Deer Study Area, located in Hardy County on the George Washington National Forest, and Hillcrest WMA, located in Hancock County, will have muzzleloader only deer season November 25 – December 7, 2013.
-During this period, only single shot muzzleloaders, including “in-lines” of .38 caliber or larger are legal for hunting deer on these areas (see page 11).
-These two areas will not be open to the traditional buck firearms season.
-All muzzleloader license requirements apply (see page 28).
-The annual antlered deer bag limit is one for archery and muzzleloader seasons combined (see page 17).
+Wilson Cove Deer Study Area, located in Hardy County on the George Washington National Forest, and Hillcrest WMA, located in Hancock County, will have muzzleloader only deer season November 24 – December 6, 2014.
+During this period, only single shot muzzleloaders, including "in-lines" of .38 caliber

 Older-aged Deer Management Areas

 All antlered deer taken on Beech Fork Lake, Bluestone Lake, Burnsville Lake and McClintic WMAs and Coopers Rock and Calvin Price State Forests must have a minimum outside antler spread of 14 inches (ear tip to ear tip).
 The annual antlered deer bag limit is one for archery and firearms seasons combined.
 It is illegal to bait or feed wildlife on these areas (see page 12).